222233tommy/AAE6102-assignment1/README.md

 In summary, although the IF data is noisy and challenging for Navigation data decoding.
 Luckily, the Code Division Multiple Access (CDMA) technique helps to lower down the noise and finally we can still get clean ephemerides from the IF data.

-# Task 4: Weighted Least Squares (WLS)-based navigation
+# Task 4 & 5: Weighted Least Squares (WLS)-based and extended Kalman-filter (EKF)-based navigation

     Position is estimated in 'Common/leastSquarePos.m' and Velocity is estimated in 'Common/leastSqaureVel.m';